rei/rei-cedar-docs/docs/release-notes/winter-2021/README.md

 - If you are using CdrText with the `modifier` property will need to load both the `cdr-text.css` and `text.css` files.
 You should also begin incrementally migrating your codebase to use the @rei/cdr-tokens type mixins instead of the CdrText modifiers
 - If you have any custom CSS that is targeting the `.cdr-text` class you will need to update that code to target a class or property that you add.

+### Cedar Container Mixins

+The `cdr-container` and `cdr-container-fluid` mixins now also apply `cdr-text-default`.
+This makes those mixins match the functionality of the Cedar container utility classes.

 ### Removals

 In accordance with our deprecation policy, features that were deprecated in the [Summer 2020 release](../summer-2020/#deprecations) have been removed from Cedar.